afritz1/OpenTESArena/README.md

 ## Graphics

 The 3D graphics will be done with a GPU ray tracer written in OpenCL, and its code will be added here once I finish other components first.
-Test versions of it show it functioning decently on high-end graphics cards, but there are still many optimizations that can be done.
+Test versions show it functioning decently on high-end graphics cards, but there are still many optimizations that can be done.

 I puzzled for a long time about whether to use a ray tracer or OpenGL, or even just a software renderer, and I finally decided that this would be a good place to show that real time ray tracing can be done in some games today.
 Arena looked like a good game to experiment with graphics-wise due to its low geometry count.

-There are some neat effects like ambient occlusion and adaptive anti-aliasing I experimented with that I would like to implement, but they're still pretty naive at this point and will probably only be usable on fast graphics cards.

 ## Resources

-All of the music and sound files, as well as the vast majority of wall and sprite textures, are available to use thanks to exporter programs like WinArena, [other utilities](http://www.uesp.net/wiki/Arena:Files#Misc_Utilities), and tools like GIMP and Audacity.
-The textures are all being converted to PNG for this project since it's a well-known lossless format and some game world textures (like ghosts) may eventually have transparency.
+All of the music and sound files, as well as the vast majority of wall and sprite textures, are available to look at thanks to exporter programs like WinArena and [other utilities](http://www.uesp.net/wiki/Arena:Files#Misc_Utilities).
+However, this project will still use the original files that came with the floppy disk version of Arena.

-The original art and music should be able to be included with project releases since the game was made freely available by Bethesda upon its 10th anniversary in March 2004.
-I don't anticipate any licensing issues (or cease and desist letters) because the game is free and this project is non-profit.

-The MIDI music will be the standard music released with the project because it's only a couple of kilobytes, but other formats should be usable at some point like Ogg.

-Some original files like the character backgrounds are still stored in an unknown format, but they have been obtained simply by screen capturing in DOSBox.
+Some original files like the character backgrounds are still stored in an unknown format, but they can be obtained simply by screen capturing in DOSBox.
 If those original files could actually be decoded some day, that would be nice.
-Check out the image decompression algorithms in WinArena and for Daggerfall as a place to start.
+Check out the image decompression algorithms in WinArena and Daggerfall as a place to start.

-The original map data for cities, dungeons, and wilderness is not currently available.
-This puts a considerable restriction on having all places use their intended layout and creatures without placing them by hand (ugh).
-Main quest dungeons are not randomly-generated
+The format for the original map data for cities, dungeons, and wilderness is not currently known.
+This puts a considerable restriction on restoring the game world with its intended content.
+Main quest dungeons are not randomly-generated, but wilderness dungeons are (to a point).

 ## Other Resources